JamesKaranja75/alx-system_engineering-devops./0x00-shell_basics/README.md

-Script to create a directory into another using a path
+Script to delete betty file